gboehl/dynare/src/source/introduction.rst

 Citing Dynare in your research
 ==============================

-If you would like to refer to Dynare in a research article, the recommended way is to cite the present manual, as follows:
+You should cite Dynare if you use it in your research.
+The recommended way todo this is to cite the present manual, as:

     Stéphane Adjemian, Houtan Bastani, Michel Juillard, Frédéric Karamé, Ferhat Mihoubi, George Perendia, Johannes Pfeifer, Marco Ratto and Sébastien Villemot (2011), “Dynare: Reference Manual, Version 4,” *Dynare Working Papers*, 1, CEPREMAP

-Note that citing the Dynare Reference Manual in your research is a good way to help the Dynare project.

 If you want to give a URL, use the address of the Dynare website: https://www.dynare.org.